Skip to main content

 Superfund Unilateral Orders

-• require the PRP to pay up to three times what it cost EPA to do the cleanup (treble damages),
+• Require the party to pay up to three times what it cost EPA to do the cleanup work (also known as “treble damages”), and/or

 Learn More: Superfund Cost Recovery